The Story Behind Every ThirdLove Bra

 First, let’s talk underwire.

-While not every ThirdLove bra has underwire in it (we just launched our 24/7 Classic Wireless Bra) the ones that do, like our T-shirt, Full Coverage and Push-up styles, are made from fine gauge stainless steel.
+While not every ThirdLove bra has underwire in it (we just launched our 24/7 Classic Wireless Bra) the ones that do, like our T-shirt, Perfect Coverage and Push-up styles, are made from fine gauge stainless steel.
 The stainless steel is hand-dipped in nylon and coated by hand, and then cut into small pieces to form the shape that eventually lives in your bra cups.

 Using women’s measurements -- and what that means for you.